-If you have been cycling for a while you probably already know some of the functional benefits of an under-the-helmet cap.
+If you have been cycling for a while you probably already know some of the functional benefits of under-the-helmet caps.
 You have probably also tried a few and found that not all of them are the same.
 Different fits, brims, shapes and sizes along with materials , prints and colours lead to a lot of variety.

 Named after a common hand stitch, Double Darn was started 12 years ago by local artist Misia Pitkin.
 Misia, who grew up with artist parents and started sewing at an early age, graduated from PNCA with a bachelor in fine arts and an interest in clothing.
 She translates her art skills into fabrics, adding structure and shape to create a form of soft sculpture.
 She started repairing clothes and dabbling in creating rain jackets, but she found her passion was in caps.

 Immersed in bike culture, and with a boyfriend in the messenger scene, Misia traveled to messenger races and met people from all over the world.
 She swapped her caps with other cyclists and evolved her product design through in-person feedback.
 At every meet, cyclists would tell her how she could improve the design, what tweaks and reworks she could make to the product.
 She found that by working for herself she could do two things that she loved, solve existing problems and hand-craft items that people really cherished.